 It’s really important to understand how you will be using your ultralight camping chair before you make a final decision.
-Here’s all the ways we were considering in our decision process:
+Here are all the ways we were considering in our decision process:

 - General Car Camping where space is often limited.
 That probably applies to a lot of you in camper vans and small RVs too.

 - Fly and Car Camp.
 We do this a lot!
 All our camping gear must fit in one 40 pound checked duffel bag so weight and size are really critical.
 Historically we have purchased cheap chairs upon arrival and then gifted them to fellow campers on our last day.
-But if we can find chairs that we can pack it would be oh so sweet.
+But now we just bring our own ultralight camping chairs in our packed bag.

 - Canoe Trips.
 Weight is really important for those portages.
 We skipped taking chairs on our boundary water trip because of this, but wow it would have been a much pleasanter trip with a few chairs around the campfire.